 Standalone Search – AAD identity – Graph connector – Ingest your data – use Search = in Windows 10, Office.com ( e.g. for those who have their data in other productivity suite, have no intent to use m365, but want to search)

 There is a known problem in SharePoint (and Teams*) – complicated permissions system.
-Site owners/administrators provide access, site contributors upload documents and at any moment nobody knows – who has access to which files.
-As a result – sometimes sensitive documents become overshared (over-exposed).
-The biggest concern is when sites content is shared with “Everyone”.
-How do we know which content is shared with “Everyone”?
+Site owners/administrators provide access, site contributors upload documents and at any particular moment nobody knows – who has access to what files.
+As a result – sometimes content becomes overshared.
+The most frequent way to over-expose sensitive documents is when sites content is shared with “Everyone”.
+As admins, how do we know what content is shared with “Everyone”?
 Is there a report?

 Solution #1 – also OotB report that comes with some 3-rd party tools